UVA-Computer-Vision-Lab/FrameINO/README.md

 ```

 <!-- The Gradio Demo online is availabe at: -->
-This will costs 20GB of memory in average (peak: 26GB).
+This will costs 21GB of memory in average (peak: 26GB).
+We will also create a folder starts with **tmp_app_example_** in your local folder.
+There, you could find all conditions (including segmented ID and the padded generation result in the full canvas).

 NOTE: This will automatically download pretrained weight to the HF cache and use our v1.5 Wan2.2-5B weight by default.